-In the latest edition of this column, we went “in the listening room” with J.R. from Pig Destroyer and played him some records.
+In the latest edition of this column, I went “in the listening room” with J.R. from Pig Destroyer and played him some records.
 Here are excerpts from his first impressions of each.

 Mule Skinner Crushing Breakdown